February 14, 2023 | Amanda Khatri

 The Division continues “to move forward by adjusting to the new realities of the environment” and the aftermath of the global pandemic, inflation and cyber threats.
 The long-standing mission is based on the below four pillars to promote compliance, prevent fraud, and identify and monitor risk.

 1. Regulation Best Interest and Fiduciary Duty

-Regulation Best Interest for broker-dealers and the fiduciary standard for investment advisors are based on important fiduciary principles that require them to act in the best interest of retail investors and not prioritise their own interests (or those of their firm) over investor interests.
+Regulation Best Interest for broker-dealers and the fiduciary standard for investment advisors are based on important fiduciary principles that require them to act in the best interest of retail investors and not prioritize their own interests (or those of their firm) over investor interests.

-The Division will prioritise checking for compliance with these standards among broker-dealers and Registered Investment Advisors (RIAs).
+The Division will prioritize checking for compliance with these standards among broker-dealers and Registered Investment Advisors (RIAs).
 It will focus on examining areas such as investment advice, disclosures, processes for evaluating best interests, and factors considered when aligning with an investor’s investment profile.
 In the case of RIAs, the examiners will also review the adequacy of conflict-of-interest disclosures.